Misch-/Misch-.github.io/README.markdown

 ### Source

-The source that generates these static pages are available in [my source branch](https://github.com/Misch-/Misch-.github.io/tree/source), explicitly for educational purposes and to benefit others non-commercially.
+The static pages that this source generates are available in [my master branch](https://github.com/Misch-/Misch-.github.io)